hpcaitech/ColossalAI/docs/source/en/features/mixed_precision_training_with_booster.md

 {{ autodoc:colossalai.booster.mixed_precision.FP16ApexMixedPrecision }}

-Parameters:
-- enabled(bool, optional, default=True): If False, renders all AMP calls no-ops, so your script should run as if Amp were not present.

-- opt_level(str, optional, default="O1" ): Pure or mixed precision optimization level.
-Accepted values are “O0”, “O1”, “O2”, and “O3”, explained in detail above Apex AMP Documentation.

-- num_losses(int, optional, default=1): Option to tell AMP in advance how many losses/backward passes you plan to use.
-When used in conjunction with the loss_id argument to `amp.scale_loss`, enables Amp to use a different loss scale per loss/backward pass, which can improve stability.
-If num_losses is left to 1, Amp will still support multiple losses/backward passes, but use a single global loss scale for all of them.

-- verbosity(int, default=1): Set to 0 to suppress Amp-related output.

-- min_loss_scale(float, default=None): Sets a floor for the loss scale values that can be chosen by dynamic loss scaling.
-The default value of None means that no floor is imposed.
-If dynamic loss scaling is not used, min_loss_scale is ignored.

-- max_loss_scale(float, default=2.**24 ): Sets a ceiling for the loss scale values that can be chosen by dynamic loss scaling.
-If dynamic loss scaling is not used, max_loss_scale is ignored.

-Currently, the under-the-hood properties that govern pure or mixed precision training are the following: cast_model_type, patch_torch_functions, keep_batchnorm_fp32, master_weights, loss_scale.
-They are optional properties override once opt_level is determined

-- cast_model_type: Casts your model’s parameters and buffers to the desired type.
-- patch_torch_functions: Patch all Torch functions and Tensor methods to perform Tensor Core-friendly ops like GEMMs and convolutions in FP16, and any ops that benefit from FP32 precision in FP32.
-- keep_batchnorm_fp32: To enhance precision and enable cudnn batchnorm (which improves performance), it’s often beneficial to keep batchnorm weights in FP32 even if the rest of the model is FP16.
-- master_weights: Maintain FP32 master weights to accompany any FP16 model weights.
-FP32 master weights are stepped by the optimizer to enhance precision and capture small gradients.
-- loss_scale: If loss_scale is a float value, use this value as the static (fixed) loss scale.
-If loss_scale is the string "dynamic", adaptively adjust the loss scale over time.
-Dynamic loss scale adjustments are performed by Amp automatically.

 ### Naive AMP Configuration

 In Naive AMP mode, we achieved mixed precision training while maintaining compatibility with complex tensor and pipeline parallelism.